 What does independent of my boys look and feel like?
-I still have years before they all are financially independent of me, and I know I will never stop worrying about their well being, but the days of being involved in every area of their life are done.
-The daily grind of parenting is done.
+I still have years before they all are financially independent of me, and I know I will never stop worrying about their well being, but the days of being involved in every area of their life are done; the daily grind of parenting is behind me.

 But this is not the part of the story when I tell you moms of young ones to savor every moment because one day they will leave you.
 I won’t ever say that.
 Those days of young ones are hard!
 And exhausting.
 And did I mention hard?